 Grant Wyllychuk, owner of FSC chain-of-custody certified Ornamentum Furniture in Vancouver, BC, ran some simple machining "tests" on small samples of Patinna F4S, Arreis and Medite II (see above).
 Tests included bandsaw and tablesaw cuts, routered dados and biscuit slots.
 Although there were minor variations in performance, Wyllychuk found no substantive difference in the three panels' machinability.

 While waiting for new agriboard panels to become available, furniture designers and makers can use the MDF panels listed here or substitute a different format of wood-based panel from the furniturelink list of buy green.

 Based on ASTM Test E-1333 (large chamber)

-Data from specification sheets of manufacturers; see also
+Data from specification sheets of manufacturers in 2006; see

-Data for Platinum based on early estimates and do not guarantee actual results
+Data for Platinum based on early estimates; see

 UF = Urea formaldehyde, MDI = Methylene dipenyl diisocyanate, PF = Phenol formaldehyde

 An estimate of panel price comparison, where Medite II equates to 100 percent

-SCS certificate states, "Lab tested to less than 0.05 ppm" (see below)
+SCS certificate states, "Lab tested to less than 0.05 ppm;" see

 © furniturelink 2006-2018 (text and images)